Conceptualization of electronic dose to water for dosimetry in external beam radiotherapy: Materials and methods

-The ionization-chamber dosimetry can be extended to non-air gas chambers, and the ionization dose to water may be measured directly with WEG.
-For ionization, the electronic stopping power in Eq.~(\ref{eq_bethe}) is essential, and the water equivalence of the gas is evaluated by the independence of the electronic stopping-power ratio ${S_\mathrm{e\,}}_\mathrm{w/gas}$ from the particle charge $z$ and speed $\beta$.
-Generally, while the coefficient $z^2$ cancels out in the ratio, both $I$ and $n_\mathrm{e}$ must be equated between water and the gas to cancel out the $\beta$ dependence, which is generally impossible with any gas of ${n_\mathrm{e\,}}_\mathrm{w/gas} \approx 10^{3}$.
-Protons and ions of therapeutic energy, $E/m \leq \SI{430}{MeV/u}$ \cite{IAEA_2024}, and electrons of $E \leq \SI{0.472}{MeV}$ scattered by them will have $\delta = 0$ in water as well as gas \cite{Sternheimer_1984}.
-Then, the stopping-power ratio will be a gas-specific constant, ${S_\mathrm{e\,}}_\mathrm{w/weg} = {n_\mathrm{e\,}}_\mathrm{w/weg}$, for a WEG defined to have the same $I$ value as water, $I_\mathrm{weg} = I_\mathrm{w}$.
-The WEG can be made as described in Appendix~\ref{app_A} and will be used in waterproof ionization chambers customized with gas sealing.
+The ionometric dosimetry of electronic dose can be extended to non-air gas chambers, for which we consider water-equivalent gas (WEG).
+The water equivalence of a gas for dosimetry is evaluated by the insensitivity of the correction factor ${s_\mathrm{e\,}}_\mathrm{w/gas}$ to the particle properties $z$ and $\beta$.
+Both $I$ and $n_\mathrm{e}$ must be equated between water and the gas to remove the $\beta$ dependence of ${s_\mathrm{e\,}}_\mathrm{w/gas}$ ratio due to the $\delta(\beta,I,n_\mathrm{e})$ term in Eq.~(\ref{eq_bethe}), which is generally impossible.
+However, the density effect is absent in water as well as in gas for therapeutic protons and ions of $E/m \leq \SI{430}{MeV/u}$ \citep{IAEA_2024} and the scattered electrons of $E \leq \SI{0.472}{MeV}$.
+Then, only the $I$ value will be relevant to the water equivalence.